OCFL/ocfl-java/README.md

 * **containsObject**: Indicates whether the OCFL repository contains an object with the given id.
 * **purgeObject**: Permanently removes an object from the repository.
 The object is NOT recoverable.
 * **listObjectIds**: Returns a stream containing the ids of all of the objects in the repository.
 This API may be slow.
+* **exportVersion**: Copies the entire contents of an OCFL object version directory to a location outside of the repository.
+* **exportObject**: Copies the entire contents of an OCFL object directory to a location outside of the repository.
+* **importVersion**: Imports an OCFL object version into the repository.
+* **importObject**: Imports an entire OCFL object into the repository.
 * **close**: Closes the repository, releasing its resources.

 ### OcflObjectUpdater